rubrikinc/use-case-aws-cloudformation-template-cloudon/README.md

 Here are some resources to get you started!
 If you find any challenges from this project are not properly documented or are unclear, please [raise an issue](https://github.com/rubrikinc/use-case-aws-cloudformation-template-cloudon/issues/new/choose) and let us know!
 This is a fun, safe environment - don't worry if you're a GitHub newbie! :heart:

 * [Quick Start Guide](/docs/quick-start.md)

+# :white_check_mark: Prerequisites

+There are a few services you'll need in order to get this project off the ground:

+* AWS CloudFormation - this service allows you to configure CloudOut via a template
+* [Template for CloudOut to S3](rubrik_cloudout.template) - template for configuring CloudOut to S3
+* Rubrik CDM 4.0+ - the platform that protects provisioned workloads

 # :muscle: How You Can Help